For Part II, click here.

 Of course, nuclear war would result in the declaration of martial law.
-In addition, the duration of stay for shelterees was only intended as fourteen days.
+In addition, the duration of stay was only intended as fourteen days.

 Decline of civil defence in the United States:

-In 1969, the stocking of fallout shelters by the federal government was abandoned.
+In 1969, the stocking of fallout shelters by the US government was abandoned.
 From then on, stocking was carried out by local governments only.
-In 1975, it was found that many stocks of high-energy crackers had perished.
+In 1975, it was found that many stocks of high energy crackers had perished.